 Skip the month after you close – due on the 1st of the following month.
 For example: closing on April 5th?
 Your first payment will be due June 1st.

-Interest rates are determined by analyzing several different factors.
-Some of those factors include your credit score, credit history, loan amount, and the down payment amount.
+Interest rates are typically determined by analyzing several factors including but not limited to, credit score, loan program, loan amount, down payment and Property Classification etc.

 You will receive your closing disclosure (CD) at least 3 business days before closing.
 This document is very similar to the loan estimate (LE) that you signed at the time of your loan application.